DomiKamu/OhmerPrems/docs/modules/Vektor/Manual.md

 The _Vektor_ module can handle up to 16 programs (similar to _synthesizer presets_).
 All first 15 (numbered from 01 to 15, and having an explicit name) are based on the real Prophet VS hardware.
 Program numbered 16 is the **INIT** program (settings was choosen by the developer ;)

 To select a different program:
-- Be sure the PROGRAM context is selected first, **all context red LED must be unlit**.
-If not, simply press the button where the red LED is lit, by doing this, the _Vektor_ module is switched to PROGRAM context (the OLED must display **PROGRAM** as header) !
+- Be sure the PROGRAM context is selected first, **all context red LED must be off**.
+If not, simply press the button where the red LED is on, by doing this, the _Vektor_ module is switched to PROGRAM context (the OLED must display **PROGRAM** as header) !
-- If necessary, press the L2 button (the blinking cursor must surround the program number).
+- If necessary, press the L2 button (the blinking cursor must surround the program number along L2 button).
 - Rotate clockwise the DATA ENTRY continuous encoder to select next program (will be 01 if the current program number was 16).
 - Rotate counter-clockwise the DATA ENTRY continuous encoder to select previous program (will be 16 if the current program number was 01).